 Most transcription services will have features that allow you to listen to certain parts of the music.
 On Transcribe!, you can use the EQ service which removes all the other frequencies, leaving you with just the bass line.

-Step 7 – Listen to the line
+Step 7 – Listen to the bass line once through

 Yup.
 You guessed it.
 There’s a lot of listening involved in this process so get used to it!

-Step 8 – Hum the line
+Step 8 – Hum the bass line to yourself